AsG520/Friction-Simulation-Project/README.md

 - Net Vertical Force (Fnety) = Fn - Fg.
 - Net Force (Fnet) = Fapp - Ff.

-This program demonstrations whether the applied force is strong enough to overcome static friction, just how we push objects in the real world.
-If it is, the boxes begin to move and kinetic friction takes place.

 How It Works
 - The program initializes variables like mass, gravity, velocities, and friction coefficients.
 - It calculates all forces acting on the boxes (assuming no air resistance).